Investing Freebies: Perks You Get for Owning These Stocks

 You can get $250 to spend on trips that are 14 days or longer, $100 for trips of seven to 13 days or $50 for trips that are six days or less.

 You can use these credits to save on cruises across the company's Carnival, Princess Cruises, Holland America Line, Seabourn or Cunard ships.
-But you'll need to act fast because the offer expires at the end of this year and you need to apply for the benefit at least three weeks before departure through Carnival's Stockperks app.
+Just be aware that the offer expires at the end of this year and you need to apply for the benefit at least three weeks before departure through Carnival's Stockperks app.

 Royal Caribbean Cruises

 Carnival isn't the only cruise line that rewards investors with onboard credits.
-Royal Caribbean (RCL) also gives investors who own at least 100 shares at the time of their sailing with lucrative benefits.
+Royal Caribbean (RCL) also gives investors who own at least 100 shares at the time of their sailing with some money-saving benefits.

 You can get $50 on sailings of five nights or less, $100 for sailings of six to 13 nights, $250 for sailings of 14 nights or more or $1,000 per stateroom on any World Cruise.

-These credits are available on any eligible Royal Caribbean International, Celebrity Cruises or Silversea Cruises, but excludes charter and Galapagos sailings.
-You need to request the credit online at least two weeks before departure.
+These credits are available on any eligible Royal Caribbean International, Celebrity Cruises or Silversea Cruises, but they exclude charter and Galapagos sailings.
+You'll need to request the credit online at least two weeks before you leave.

 InterContinental Hotels Group